Last updated in July 2014

 German development cooperation has been continually increased in recent years, amounting to more than EUR 50 million in 2014, the water sector being the main priority.
 German support for the country’s notoriously inadequate energy sector is, however, also an important element in efforts to promote sustainable development.
 In 2012, a further one-off sum of approximately EUR 6 million was made available for the environmental and agricultural sectors, EUR 3 million for health care and EUR 1 million for various other projects.
 At the donors’ conference held in Geneva in 2012, the donors agreed to pledge support worth a total of approximately USD 2.6 billion in the following years.
 In 2013, Germany decided to add the new priority areas decentralisation and reproductive health to the long-established priority sector water and sanitation.
 Germany is the country’s biggest donor of family planning funds.

-Economic relations between Germany and Burundi are fairly insignificant, Burundi ranking 176th among Germany’s 234 trading partners.
-In 2009, German imports from Burundi were worth EUR 18 million and German exports to Burundi EUR 10.1 million, a sharp increase in imports and a further decline in exports compared with 2008.
+Economic relations between Germany and Burundi are fairly insignificant, Burundi ranking 174th among Germany’s 240 trading partners in 2013.
+In 2012, German imports from Burundi were worth USD 0.2 million and German exports to Burundi USD 15.5 million.
 The main element in bilateral trade is Germany’s import of coffee, Burundi’s principal export item besides tea.
 There are no German investments of note in Burundi.
 Tourism, too, has so far been of little significance.